MP-FVM: Enhancing Finite Volume Method for Water Infiltration Modeling in Unsaturated Soils via Message-passing Encoder-decoder Network: Introduction

 where $\psi_i^{m}$ is the pressure head in cell $V_i$ and time step $m$, and $\psi_0(\cdot)$ denotes the initial condition at $t=0$.

-The performance of a numerical partial differential equation (PDE) solver depends theoretically on the well-posedness of the PDE \cite{sizikov2011well}, which is an essential property that certifies the accuracy and reliability of numerical solutions to the PDE.
-A PDE is said to be well-posed if its weak solution exists, is unique, and depends continuously on the problem's initial conditions \cite{sizikov2011well,evans2010partial}.
-The weak solution of Equation \eqref{eqn_discretizedRE} is formally defined as: \begin{definition} Given $\psi_i^{m}\in H_0^1(V),$ if for any $v\in H_0^1(V)$ and $v(T,\cdot)=0$,
+The performance of a numerical PDE solver depends theoretically on the well-posedness of the PDE \citep{sizikov2011well}, which is an essential property that certifies the accuracy and reliability of numerical solutions to the PDE.
+A PDE is said to be well-posed if its weak solution exists, is unique, and depends continuously on the problem's initial conditions \citep{sizikov2011well,evans2010partial}.
+Here, we consider an FVM discretization with a discrete space $Q_h\subset L^2(V)$ of piecewise constants, where $h$ denotes the maximum dimension of any cell in its mesh.
+With this, we define the space of piecewise constant functions on the set of meshes $\mathcal{T}_h = \{V_1, V_2, \ldots, V_N\}$ as $Q_h(V) = \{ v \in L^2(V) : v|_{V_i} \text{ is constant for all } V_i \in \mathcal{T}_h \}$.
+Then, we introduce the discrete gradient operator \citep{hyman1997natural}, $\text{GRAD}_h$, which maps a cell-based function in $Q_h$ to a face-based function that approximates the gradient.
+Note that $\psi_i^m$ in Equation \eqref{eqn_discretizedRE} denotes the pressure head in cell $V_i$ and time step $m$, which is the value of $\psi^m$ in the cell $V_i$.
+To study the pressure head solution in function space $Q_h(V)$, we focus on $\psi^m$ rather than $\psi_i^m$.
+With this, the discrete solution for the FVM-discretized Richards equation can be defined as follows: \begin{definition} Given $\psi^{m}\in Q_h,$ if for any $v\in Q_h$,

-holds, then $\psi_i^{m+1}$ is a weak solution of the discretized Richards equation. \end{definition}
+holds, where $\mathcal{E}_h$ denotes the set of all faces that make up the mesh $\mathcal{T}_h$, then $\psi^{m+1}$ is a discrete solution of the FVM-discretized Richards equation. \end{definition}